 They also now claim to have been conference champions in 2010.
-That’s partially true, but what they fail to mention is that they finished 3rd in a 3-way tie for the Big 12 South crown that season, and didn’t even represent the division in the Big 12 Championship game.
+That’s partially true, but what they fail to mention is that they finished third in a three-way tie for the Big 12 South crown that season, and didn’t even represent the division in the Big 12 Championship game.
 But again, why not claim the title?
 They were close, right?

 And all of this without even taking the field.